BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 - [labels](/guide/how-it-works/silent-payments/#labels)
 - contacts

 Applications should allow users to manually note backup information in case they misplace the backup file or the recovery application does not support backup files at all.
-Like regular wallets, silent payment wallets can also be backed up with restored using a recovery phrase.
+Like regular wallets, silent payment wallets can also be backed up and restored using a recovery phrase.
 However, this method may result in longer recovery times as well as loss of valuable metadata.

 </div>